wonderbird/wonderbird.github.io/_posts/2022-03-18-applied-forensics-development-cycles.md

    component="Server"
    author-data=site.data.hospitalrun.main-authors-2019.server %}

 For the `server` component only Maksim, Matteo and Jack provided significant contributions in 2019.
+However, the overall evolution of this component is rather slow when compared to `frontend` and `components`.
+This is also reflected in the earlier post on [Hotspot Analysis](/2022/02/21/applied-forensics-hotspots.html).

+#### Conclusion

+Compared to the earlier years of the project, the development activity was increased from 11/2019 to 11/2020.
+In general, the `frontend` gets most attention, followed by the `components` module.

+Main contributors are

+- Jack Meyer (frontend)
+- Matthew Dorner (frontend, components)
+- Matteo Vivona (frontend, components, server)
+- ocBruno (frontend, components)
+- Maksim Sinik (frontend)
+- Stefano Casasola (components)
+- Bruno Costa (components)
+- Maksim Sinik (server)
+- Jack Meyer (server)

+If any contributor feels that I have overlooked her or him, please contact me.
+I took the numbers from GitHub for the evaluation above.
+I assume there might be mistakes in my evaluation.

 ### Identifying Development Cycles and Author Contributions